 The mere act of writing the notes down improves my recall of the conversation.

-I don’t even need to remember when a meeting took place, because I can find that in my calendar (and my CRM).
+I don’t even need to remember when a meeting took place, because I can find that in my calendar.
 I can then find the notes in the relevant notebook.

 If you are in sales and don’t take lots of notes then you are doing yourself a disservice.

 Even IF you pride yourself with a good memory: